-Conceptual Data Model
+3. Conceptual Data Model

-The standard includes a few core conceptual entities, described below, including shorelines, segments, surveys, surface oil observations, subsurface oil observations and treatment recommendations (Figure 1).
+The standard includes a few core conceptual entities, described below, including shorelines, segments, surveys, surface oil observations (SOO), subsurface oil observations (SSOO) and shoreline treatment recommendations (STRs) (Figure 1).
 These entities describe general classes of data collected and managed by SCAT.

 Figure 1.
 Schematic of spatial relationships among conceptual entities over time showing a shoreline partitioned into segments.
 SOOs from a survey on Dates 1 and 2 are depicted as blue and red lines coincident with the shoreline for No Oiling Observed and Oiled SOOs respectively.
 SSOOs from Date 2 are depicted as red and blue points in the vicinity of the shoreline for No Oiling Observed and Oiled SOOs respectively.
 The extent of an STR on Date 3 is depicted as a green line coincident with the shoreline.